lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 serve(entities=[issue_analyzer_agent, github_agent, ms_learn_agent, group_workflow], port=8090, auto_open=True, tracing_enabled=True)
 ```

-As you can see, you dynamically load the MCP Learn tool, without authentication for this one, as it's totally open, and create the agent using this tool.
+As you can see, you dynamically load the MCP Learn tool, without authentication for this one, as it is totally open, and create the agent using this tool.

 Then, let's create a sequential workflow that will first, call the DocsAgent and then the group of agents containing the IssueAnalyzerAgent and the GitHubAgent.